pistacchio/Dedalus/README.md

 <obj id="vintageBlaster">
     <action id="Examine">
-        It seems in good conditions, considering the age.
+        It seems in good condition, considering the age.
     </action>
     <action id="Lick">
         There's nothing better than the taste of titanium steel!